ROCm/rocBLAS/clients/gtest/README.md

 It treats the passed template as a functor, passing the Arguments argument to a particular instantiation of it.

 The combinations of types handled by this "runtime type to template type instantiation mapping" function can be general, because the type combinations which do not apply to a particular test case will have the template argument set to derive from `rocblas_test_invalid`, which will not create any unresolved instantiations.
-If unresolved instantiation compile or link errors occur, then the `enable_if<>` condition in step D needs to be refined to be false for type combinations which do not apply.
+If unresolved instantiation compile or link errors occur, then the `enable_if<>` condition in step D needs to be refined to be `false` for type combinations which do not apply.

-The return type of this function needs to be auto, picking up the return type of the functor.
+The return type of this function needs to be `auto`, picking up the return type of the functor.

 If the runtime type combinations do not apply, then this function should return `TEST<void>()(arg)`, where `TEST` is the template parameter.
 However, this is less important than step D above in excluding invalid type combinations with `enable_if`, since this only excludes them at run-time, and they need to be excluded by step D at compile-time in order to avoid unresolved references or invalid instantiations.
 For example: